-Apart from the fact that robots don’t go on leave or call in sick, they can work for 24 hours a day.
+Apart from the fact that robots don’t go on leave or call in sick, they can work 24 hours a day.
 Public holidays are not applicable to them.
 The most important benefit is that apart from their cost of purchase, robots don’t receive salaries and allowances.
 They don’t need insurance as they can’t be injured.

 A lot of factories are already making use of robots.
 In other words, a lot of factory workers have been sent back to the labor market.
 Imagine what will happen to drivers when Google launches its smart car in 2020.
 Companies rendering car rental services will cash in on the technology big time.
 Do you have any idea how much they will save when they terminate the contracts or employment of their drivers?

 Sometimes in the bid to carry out certain instructions to the letter, robots can adopt destructive means to carry out the instructions.
 Take smart cars for instance.
 You may decide to instruct it to take you to a certain destination as quickly as possible because you are running late.
 Your car may decide to run against traffic or disobey other traffic regulations thereby causing serious accidents.
-Due to all these concerns, EU parliament listed out certain areas of explainable artificial intelligent that should be regulated.
+Due to all these concerns, the EU parliament listed out certain areas of explainable artificial intelligence that should be regulated.

-Their most important recommendation is the creation of agency for artificial intelligence and robotics.
+Their most important recommendation is the creation of an agency for artificial intelligence and robotics.
 The agency will regulate both industries within European Union countries.
 EU parliament also recommends that there should be a clear and simple legal definition of “smart autonomous robots”.
 And their registration should be put in place to enable the registration of every robot.
 There should be a company responsible for the negative actions of any robot.

-There should also be a comprehensive code of conduct for robotics engineers that guide the ethical aspect of the production, design and the use of robots.
+There should also be a comprehensive code of conduct for robotics engineers that guide the ethical aspect of the production, design, and use of robots.
 All production companies for AI and robotics need to send reports on how these two will contribute to the country’s economy.
 This is necessary for the purpose of social security and taxation.
 There should be a law that will mandate companies manufacturing robots and companies using them to purchase insurance policies to cover the damages caused by their robots.

-Due to the concerns about looming mass unemployment, EU parliament recommends a general basic income for everyone as one of the ways to curb the mass unemployment likely to be caused by the implementation of explainable artificial intelligence.
+Due to the concerns about looming mass unemployment, the EU parliament recommends a general basic income for everyone as one of the ways to curb the mass unemployment likely to be caused by the implementation of explainable artificial intelligence.

 Apart from their recommendations, a debate came up about the ownership of robots.
 If a robot creates something that can be patented, who owns the patent?
-Is it the manufacturer of robot or the current owner of the robot?
+Is it the manufacturer of the robot or the current owner of the robot?
 If a robot is sold, should all its intellectual properties go with it or only the robot?
 What do you think and suggest?

 As it stands, there is no trade-off between performance and explainability of AI system became the explainability is just a means to an end.
-The explainabilty is all about control.
+The explainability is all about control.
 Explainability is not complete without seeking permission from human users.
 It is all about making humans retain control over robots no matter how intelligent they may be.

 While forcing a system to explain its actions will take care of a lot of concerns, it may not be able to curb terrorist attacks.
-This is because the part of the codes that mandates explanation can be altered or totally removed.
+This is because of the part of the codes that mandates explanation can be altered or totally removed.
 This is the major concern of some of the big names in the software industry.